aodn/rimrep-examples/README.md

   source("R_based_scripts/Installing_R_libraries.R")
   checking_libraries()
 ```
-These lines run a function that automatically checks if any `R` libraries used in this repository are not installed in your machine, and it will install them automatically.
+The lines above will run a function that automatically checks if any `R` libraries used in this repository are not installed in your machine.
+If any libraries are missing, it will install them automatically.
 Bear in mind that these notebooks were developed in `R` version 4.3.1, so you may need to upgrade your `R` version if you encounter any problems during package installation.

 ### `Python` users
 We are also including an `environment.yml` file under the `Python_based_scripts` folder, which contains all `Python` packages used in the notebooks above.
 You can use this file to create a [`conda` environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) with all the required packages.
 To do so, run the following command in the Anaconda Prompt (Windows) or in your terminal (MacOS, Linux):